-Fun Dive Day Trips at Anemone Reef and Shark Point
+Fun Dive Day Trips to Anemone Reef and Shark Point

-Scuba Diving Phuket: When considering a scuba diving day trips to Thailand, many divers think of the Similan Islands in the northern Andaman Sea, but scuba divers found that the southern islands have just as much to offer.
+Scuba diving Phuket: When considering a dive tours from Phuket Thailand, many divers think of the Similan Islands in the northern Andaman Sea, but scuba divers found that the southern islands have just as much to offer.
 Sloping coral reefs, clifflike vertical walls, submerged pinnacles, caverns and dramatic swim-throughs in the south teemed with life.
 Abundant cleaning stations offered opportunities to interact with creatures great and small.
 Diverse schools of fish orchestrated visual symphonies of flow and function amid dramatic underwater topography.
-Anemone Reef and Shark Point are collectively known to rival the Similan Islands in term of scuba diving interests.
+Anemone Reef and Shark Point dive sites are collectively known to rival the Similans in term of scuba diving interests.

 Anemone Reef and Shark Point are considered to be one of the top scuba diving destination in Phuket and Thailand.
 Soft corals and sea fans cover the pinnacle at Anemone Reef.
 We were lucky enough to find a tigertail seahorse, short-tailed pipefish and an ornate map pufferfish.
 On the three pinnacles of Shark Point we relished several minutes watching a young golden trevally sifting through the gill slits of a very patient leopard shark.